Pranav-PJ/floor-plan-maker/README.md

 # floor-plan-maker
-A `Java Swing` based application to build and edit 2D floorplans.
+A `Java Swing` based application to create and edit 2D floorplans.

 ## Features
 - Add a preset room or create one with custom dimensions